kgodden/jetson_orin_hardware_jpeg_test/README.md

 ## Initial results on Orin AGX

-Ecoding the JPEG images from RGB24 using the hardware encoder is about 30% faster than using libjpeg-turbo, which isn't much to write home about....
-However it does use about 50% less CPU time when encoding.
+Ecoding the JPEG images from RGB24 using the hardware encoder is about 30% faster than using libjpeg-turbo, which isn't mind blowing....
+However it does use about 50% less CPU time when encoding which might be useful if your system is already CPU pressured.
 More tests and analysis to follow...

+I will continuie to investiage if all of the colour conversion and JPEG encoding can be achieved in hardare without having to copy the image data back and forth.